 - How the school is promoted

-- How money is raised and spent (outside the CEO’s set fees)
+- School finances (outside the CEO’s set fees)

 - Maintenance and capital works programs